manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 The Static Calibration data seems to be in `/opt/reflex/install/calib/muse-1.0.1/cal` but for this particular first data set since it was taken before December 2014 I need to use the ones mentioned in Appendix D. Downloaded it from (ftp://ftp.eso.org/pub/dfs/pipelines/muse/muse-calib-legacy-2015-10-06.tar.gz).

+### flatsatur.py

+This program takes the average around 10 pixesl for each pixel.
+If in any is higher than 55000 then dont use that flat.

 ### ds9

 To load an specific extension do: